yurayura-nmr/chikaterasu/chika_mdp/md_rheo.md

 ; Flow
 ; velocity [nm/ps]
-deform          = 0 0 0 0 0 0.01
+; NOTE spce water appears the most stable for shear-simulations.
+Remember to set it in chikaterasu.sh. deform          = 0 0 0 0 0 0.01
 deform-init-flow = yes  ; for new gromacs versions.
 See also issue gromacs#4607